-- Smoker's palate, or tobacco-induced keratosis, is caused by tobacco smoking, particularly pipe smoking, and may cause changes in the oral mucosa of the palate that are reversible: they will disappear 2 to 4 weeks after cessation of smoking.
-Continuation of smoking, however, can cause them to change into homogeneous leukoplakias that may no longer be reversible, and they may turn into carcinoma.
+- Smoker's palate, or tobacco-induced keratosis, caused by tobacco smoking, especially pipe smoking, may cause changes in the oral mucosa of the palate; lesions will disappear 2-4 weeks after cessation of smoking.
+Smoking continuance; however, can cause them to change into homogeneous leukoplakias that may no longer be reversible, and they may turn into carcinoma.

 - Oral hairy leukoplakia is almost always located on the border of the tongue and has a shaggy appearance.
-It is seen mostly in immunocompromised individuals.
-Lesions are strongly associated with Epstein-Barr virus infection.
+It is seen mostly in immunocompromised individuals and is strongly associated with Epstein-Barr virus infection.

 - White sponge nevus is a rare autosomal dominant disorder with symmetrical linear, white, flat-topped, and sometimes verrucous plaques in the mouth.
-It is most common on the buccal mucosa.
+It is most common on the buccal mucosa and tongue.

 - Verruciform xanthoma has a typical histology.

 - Sialadenoma papilliferum occurs almost exclusively on the palate, and the biopsy is diagnostic.